mihans1/ofbiz-ui/docs/dynamic-menu.md

 ```
 The routes from the injected service will also be used in the navbar.

-This approach will also keep `app.js` clean from child routes as the app will grow larger.
+This approach will also keep `ecom.js` clean from child routes as the ecom will grow larger.